RecordsKeeper/multichain/docs/source/mininglinux.rst

 .. note::

-    Please do not use the address specified above, this address is only avaialble for the demo purpose.
+    Please do not use the address specified above.
+This address is only available for the demo purpose.

 .. _linux-stoprk: